newjersey/navigator.business.nj.gov/content/src/fundings/nj-accelerate.md

 displayName: accelerate
 urlSlug: nj-accelerate
 id: nj-accelerate
+sidebarCardBodyText: NJ Accelerate supports accelerator programs and their graduate companies.
+Incentivizes graduate companies to locate and grow in New Jersey.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: NJ Accelerate supports accelerator programs and their graduate companies.
-Incentivizes graduate companies to locate and grow in New Jersey.
+  NJ Accelerate supports your accelerator program and the companies that graduate from it, incentivizing you to locate and grow your business in New Jersey.

 callToActionLink: https://www.njeda.com/njaccelerate/
 callToActionText: Learn more
 fundingType: loan